Maths

 SEN

-Personalised provision will be provided for children with SEN in maths.
+Personalised provision will be provided for children with SEND in maths.
 This may involve children spending a longer time on a concept or using concrete resources to aid understanding throughout the lesson.

 Year group overviews